stefanedwards/studyGroup/index.md

 * innovative ways of data visualisation or presenting data to users,
 * getting non-data people to use data,
 * summarising new trends in tidyverse or a specific field of theirs,
-* or demonstrate a new package (preferable own) with a live-coding session.
+* demonstrate a new package (preferable own) with a live-coding session,
+* or uses of *R outside* of academia.

 ### Will there be introductory courses?